 The North East Line (NEL) is an underground, driverless, high-capacity MRT line and the third rail line in Singapore, running from Central Singapore to the North East regions.
 The line is currently 19.2km long with 16 stations, from HarbourFront (NE1) to Punggol (NE17).

-When opened, the NEL was the first fully automated underground heavy rail line in the world.
+When opened, the NEL was the first fully automated underground heavy rail line in the world, utilizing a radio-based CBTC signalling system.
 Operating in six-car formations, the rolling stock is based out of the at-grade Sengkang Depot, located just off Sengkang East Avenue.

 Timeline & History

 - 20 Jun 2003: Opening of the full North East Line, except Woodleigh and Buangkok stations

 - 2024: North East Line Extension to Punggol Coast

 The North East Line was planned to link the Northeastern housing estates of Serangoon and Hougang to the City while improving rail connections in the City around the Clarke Quay, Chinatown and Outram Park areas.
 It would also support the rapidly developing new towns of Sengkang and Punggol.

 The groundbreaking ceremony was held on 25 November 1997 and the line was fully completed on 20 January 2001.
 SBS Transit (formerly Singapore Bus Service) was also chosen to operate the line, to break the SMRT monopoly over rail transport in Singapore.
 Intended to open in December 2002, technical issues with the automation delayed the opening to 20th June 2003.
 Slightly higher fares were implemented to compensate for the higher construction costs.